johanwestling/git-going/README.md

 How you "download" and "update" your local copy of files from the server.

 #### git clone *git@git-repo.git*
+Downloads the content of master branch in the git repository.

+#### git clone -b *branch-name* *git@git-repo.git*
-Downloads the content of the git repository.
+Downloads the content of a specific branch in the git repository.

 #### git pull
 Get latest changes from the server.